Christian views on masturbation: United States

+Scandinavia

-A Swedish Pentecostal pastor, Christian Mölk, also says that the Bible does not explicitly mention masturbation as a sin.
+A Swedish Pentecostal pastor, Christian Mölk, says that the Bible does not explicitly mention masturbation as a sin.
 He notes that Onan's sin was about failing to do his duty under the Levirate law mentioned in Deu 25:5-6.
 Under this law it was "the closest brother's duty to ensure that his family survived by marrying the widow.
-When Onan "spilled his seed on the earth," it means that he refused to get a seed to his brother and instead utilized his brother's widow for his own sexual pleasure."
-He goes on to note that another text which is sometimes invoked is Matthew 5:27-30.
+When Onan "spilled his seed on the earth", it means that he refused to get a seed to his brother and instead utilized his brother's widow for his own sexual pleasure."
+He goes on to note that another text which is sometimes invoked is Matthew 5:27–30.
 Here, he says, Jesus is simply warning that it is not only wrong to cheat in one's action but also that it is wrong to cheat in one's heart.
 Therefore a person should not look with lustful intent at someone else's wife.
 He says these texts are not about masturbation and that the Bible does not explicitly mention that masturbation is a sin.

 Another Swedish Pentecostal, Christer Åberg, has written about the practice on a Welsh language site.
 He states, "First of all, nowhere is masturbation discussed in the Bible...But is masturbation a sin?
 As I understand it, it is not a sin.
-The answer is "no." But it can lead to sin, so, therefore, I think one should be careful with it.
+The answer is "no".
+But it can lead to sin, so, therefore, I think one should be careful with it.
 I mean if a guy masturbates and fantasizes with desire for a girl, it will be wrong...It's really like everything: It's not a sin to drink alcohol, but it can lead to sin if you drink yourself drunk.
 Nor is it a sin to dance, but it can lead to sin, etc., etc. The Bible says that "Everything is legal to me, but not everything is beneficial.
 Everything is granted to me, but I will not let anything take power over me."
 (1 Corinthians 06:12)."
 In a follow-up article, he wrote, "Some time ago, I wrote an article about masturbating and surprised some.
 I wrote that it was not too bad to masturbate, but it could lead to sin.
 Maybe the best advice in today's society is to help with masturbation.
 I think of an article in the Expressen newspaper about a "masturbation competition".
 This is a clear example that it can open you up to an evil influence, and lead you to sin.
 We live in a time when it is important to lead a clean and devoted life to Jesus Christ.
 For you, live near Jesus so that you do not risk going wrong.
-And then you will have no interest to try the things of this "good" world."
+And then you will have no interest to try the things of this "good" world".